particle-iot/docs/src/content/getting-started/hardware/cellular-overview.md

 There are three main varieties of LTE service.
 The terms 4G, LTE, and 4G LTE are often used interchangeably.

-- LTE Cat 1 is what's used by your mobile phone, and the B Series B524/B523 SoM.
+- LTE Cat 1 is what's used by your mobile phone, and the B-Series B524/B523 SoM.
 It's different than the IoT variation (LTE Cat M1).
 - LTE Cat M1 is a version of LTE that is used for relatively low data rate, low-cost, and low-power applications.
-Particle LTE devices like the Boron LTE, E Series LTE (E404/E402), Electron LTE (ELC404/ELC402), and B Series B404/B402 SoM, support LTE Cat M1.
+Particle LTE devices like the Boron LTE, E-Series LTE (E404/E402), Electron LTE (ELC404/ELC402), and B-Series B404/B402 SoM, support LTE Cat M1.
 - LTE Cat NB1 ("NB IoT") is a different low-cost and low-power version of LTE, with even lower data rates.
 While Particle LTE device hardware can support NB1, it is not officially supported at this time.